alissonsol/Archive/examples/cloudtalk/README.md

 Key/value replication across nodes using the [IronRSL - Key-Value Store](https://github.com/microsoft/Ironclad/blob/main/ironfleet/README.md#ironrsl---key-value-store).

 Follow the instructions to create resources, build components and deploy the workloads.
 Connect to one of the frontends.
 Endpoints are exposed during the workloads deployment.
+Follow this playlist of videos for guidance: [2022-03 CloudTalk Deployment](https://www.youtube.com/playlist?list=PLkI9M1RY7tAu1SxfDvXhBuSjYWgx0CrfI).

 ## End-to-end deployment